 Before that, Caulder’s arrival is a useful dramatic device since it allows the viewers to follow him around as he’s introduced to the various different sections of Moonbase 3.
 Donald Houston is very bluff and very Welsh here – Caulder doesn’t actually call anybody “boyo”, but you get the feeling that he could do so at any moment.

-One nice touch is that on his tour he’s is introduced to various scientists such as Dr Peter Conway (John Hallam) and Professor Heinz Laubenthal (Peter Miles).
+One nice touch is that on his tour he’s introduced to various scientists such as Dr Peter Conway (John Hallam) and Professor Heinz Laubenthal (Peter Miles).
 Both of them will appear in upcoming episodes, so seeing them briefly here helps to sell the illusion that all these people are really working closely together.
-With most episodic series, the guest-cast changes from episode to episode – which means that each week we tend to meet new people and never see them again afterwards.
+With most episodic series, the guest-cast will change from episode to episode – meaning that each week we tend to meet new people but never see them again afterwards.

-Caulder tells Lebrun, Smith and Hill that he holds all three of them responsible for the deaths of Ransome and Saunders – and they’ll all travel back to Earth by the next available shuttle.
-But there’s a problem and the shuttle has to make an emergency landing back on the Moon’s surface.
+Caulder tells Lebrun, Smith and Hill that he holds all three of them responsible for the deaths of Ransome and Saunders and they’ll all travel back to Earth by the next available shuttle.
+But shortly after taking off there’s a problem and the shuttle has to make an emergency landing back on the Moon’s surface.
 Incredibly, Caulder has staged this in order to make the others understand just how dangerous the Moon can be.
-The fact he nearly gets them all killed whilst proving this seems to pass everyone by!
-Indeed, it’s remarkable that nobody suggests they should hold an enquiry to examine his reckless actions which so nearly resulted in another tragedy.
+The fact he nearly gets them all killed whilst proving his point seems to pass everyone by.
+Indeed, it’s remarkable that nobody suggests they should hold anothet enquiry to examine his reckless actions which so nearly resulted in another tragedy.

 Although the Moon’s surface is a little springy, that doesn’t detract too much from the tense closing moments, which are nicely directed by Ken Hannam.
 Once they’re rescued in the nick of time by the American Moonbase commander (played by Robert La Bassiere, whose most prominent credit on his limited CV was as a Kroton in a Patrick Troughton Doctor Who story) Caulder tells them that they’ll be no further action taken.
 In his opinion, nobody but Saunders was responsible for the accident.

-It’s a bit of a slow-burn, but Departure and Arrival is a decent set-up episode, since it brings the four main characters into clear focus.
+It’s a bit of a slow-burn, but Departure and Arrival is a decent set-up episode, especially it brings the main characters into clear focus.